hotwax/oms-documentation/netsuite/Flows/SalesOrder/Fulfillment.md

 **Actions**

-1. A Map Reduce SuiteScript generates a CSV file containing fulfilled orders and places it on the SFTP server.
+1. A Map Reduce SuiteScript generates a CSV file containing fulfilled orders and places it at an SFTP location.

 **SuiteScript**